 Need a personal driver for Bali?

-We highly recommend our guy Gusti, a local guy who will treat you right, has great English, and always gives a fair price.
+As of 2014, we \ recommend our guy Gusti, a local driver who will treat you right, speaks great English, and always gives a fair price.
 He is based in Ubud but can cover all of Bali.
 If you call Gusti, please say HI to him from Brandon and Anne!
-Phone number: 081558528376
+Phone number: 081558528376.

 Nearest Airport is Denpasar (DPS) on Bali.
 About 1.5 hours away from Ubud by Taxi.
 You can also fly into Jakarta or any other airport in Indonesia and book a quick flight over to Denpasar.
 Taxi from Denpasar/Kuta area to Ubud should cost around 200k-250k IDR.